richard-scryber/scryber.core/README.md

 The latest version of scryber makes a significant switch to an XHTML first approach.
 If you know HTML you can create documents.

-scryber supports cascading style sheets, databinding, repeating templates, iframe imports and page directives.
+scryber supports:

+    - standard html and many newer html 5 tags.
+    - cascading styles: linked; embedded or inline.
+    - databinding on simple and complex objects.
+    - databinding and repeating templates on dynamic parameters,
+    - iframe imports of external content,
+    - a flowing and flexible layout with multiple page sizes and page break support.
+    - sizing and positioning of elements inline, block, relative or absolute.
+    - images and colours with backgrounds
+    - multiple fonts and text alignment; spacing; leading and breaking.

 If you have used the previous pdfx files, the older templates should continue to work.
 But we will be concentrating on html, css and svg going forwards.